aiven/devportal/docs/products/cassandra/howto/manage-cross-cluster-replication.rst

 Set up the consistency level
 ----------------------------

-For Apache Cassandra, you can set up the ``CONSISTENCY`` parameter, which regulates when the client can concern an operation as successfully completed.
+For Apache Cassandra, you can set up the ``CONSISTENCY`` parameter, which regulates when the client can consider an operation as successfully completed.
 The ``CONSISTENCY`` parameter defines how many nodes need to confirm the operation as finalized before the client can acknowledge the operation as successfully completed.

 .. note::

     You can configure the consistency level in the shell or in a client library.
-While using the ``cqlsh`` CLI client is convenient for setting up keyspaces or testing, using a client software is recommended for operations in the production environment and bulk actions, such as data imports, data querying, or data reads/ writes from/ to databases.
+While using the ``cqlsh`` CLI client is convenient for setting up keyspaces or testing, configuring and using a `client driver <https://cassandra.apache.org/doc/latest/cassandra/getting_started/drivers.html>`_ is recommended for operations in the production environment, such as data imports, data querying, or data reads/ writes from/ to databases.

 In the shell
 ''''''''''''